jcab30/BankApp/README.md

 - one file per customer
 - database file containing the names of all customers
 - database file containing the names of managers

-NOTE:
-In Bank.java change the String variable "fileDestination" to the name of a folder in your directory to act as the storage folder of the program